yaal-coop/sheraf/README.md

     # or
     pip install sheraf

-If you need pytest fixtures for your project check out pytest-sheraf
+If you need pytest fixtures for your project check out [pytest-sheraf](https://gitlab.com/yaal/sheraf).

     pip install pytest-sheraf